dbos-inc/dbos-docs/docs/api-reference/contexts.md

 readonly maxAttempts: number;
 ```

-This property specifies the maximum number of times the communicator is to be retried.
+Maximum number of retries for the communicator.
-Retries are configurable through the [`@OperonCommunicator`](./decorators#operoncommunicator) decorator.
+Configurable through the [`@OperonCommunicator`](./decorators#operoncommunicator) decorator.